ASAP-CRN/verily-workbench-learning-lab/docs/getting-started.md

 # Getting Started with Verily Workbench

 This guide walks you through the essentials of accessing and using **Verily Workbench** with **ASAP‑CRN data**.
-Follow the steps below to log in, set up your workspace, review resources, launch apps, and connect a GitHub repository.
+Follow the steps below to gain access, set up your workspace, review resources, launch apps, and connect a GitHub repository.

 ---

-## 1. Access and Log In
+## 1. Access

 1. Navigate to the [Verily Workbench login page](https://workbench.verily.com).
 2. Sign in using your institutional or approved credentials associated with ASAP CRN access.